 Japan

-[Updated April 24, 2024] Japan has a mixed economy, with the two largest areas being services making up 70%, and Industry, 28%.
-The GDP per capita is $39,312 (2021), although there is a significant shift from full-time to part-time employment.
+[Updated April 8, 2025] Japan has a mixed economy, with the two largest areas being services, 71%, and industry, 27%.
+The GDP per capita is $55,600 (PPP; 2025), although there is a significant shift from full-time to part-time employment.
 Other than holiday, pension, health insurance, nursing care, unemployment benefits, and certain maternity and paternity benefits, all benefits are at the employer’s discretion in Japan.
-The cost of benefits is determined by a number of factors, such as the level of benefits provided, but also the demographics of the workforce covered, such as age, gender, occupation and salary.
+The cost of benefits is determined by several factors, such as the level of benefits provided and the workforce’s demographics, such as age, gender, occupation, and salary.

 Country Insight